psu13/mutable-hakyll/draft/quantum.md

 i \hbar \frac{\partial}{\partial t} | \psi(t) \rangle  = H | \psi(t) \rangle .
 $$

-The Schödinger equation is what we call a  linear differential equation, since there are no second derivatives or other squared terms.
+The Schrödinger equation is what we call a  linear differential equation, since there are no second derivatives or other squared terms.
 So, it turns out that it defines one of our coveted self-adjoint linear operators on the Hilbert space of wave functions.
 This means that there will be some set of states that obey this rule:

 $$
-E | \psi \rangle  = H | \psi \rangle .
+H | \psi \rangle  = E | \psi \rangle .
 $$

 Where $E$ here is just a real number, rather than an operator (I can't write down $e$ for